vitustockholm/vitustockholm/README.md

 ***    100% self-taught person

-****   2 years ago became technically very interested in JAVASCRIPT and other WEB 3.0 dapps.
+****   2 years ago became technically very interested in JAVASCRIPT and Zsnarks

 ***** White hat label to all techs .